greenarmor/speckit.nvim/README.md

   })
   ```

-If you vendor this as a plugin spec entry:
+If you get from vendor plugin spec entry:
 ```lua
 require("lazy").setup({
   { "greenarmor/speckit.nvim" }, -- after you push to GitHub